By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Bill W also wrote that in the early days of those who came to the program and stuck (meaning actually continued to attend and participate in the program) 50% quit drinking forever.
 That does not sound to me like he believed that relapse needed to be a part of recovery.

 He went on to report that of the remaining half about 25 % had to quit a few times to get it right but those people did eventuality stop for good.

 What about that last 25%?
-The big book reports that while some people never did mange to stay stopped those people, while attending A.A. were much improved.
-I take that to mean that while the treatment for a mental or emotional problem may not fully effect a cure, reducing your symptoms is a way to reduce the harm that a mental, emotional or substance use problem creates.
+The big book reports that while some people never did manage to stay stopped those people, while attending A.A. were much improved.
+I take that to mean that while the treatment for a mental or emotional problem may not fully effect a cure, reducing your symptoms is a way to reduce the harm that a mental, emotional, or substance use problem creates.